Indicators

 100%

-of the electricity used in 2022 in our parks comes from renewable sources.
+of the energy used in 2023 in our parks comes from renewable sources.

 Electricity from renewable sources (%)